CSC207-2022F-UofT/course-project-group-122/README.md

 - [ ] Verify the correct settings for your project repository
 - [ ] Set up Github Projects
 - [ ] Create the implementation plan using issues and Github Projects
-- [ ] Create deveopment branches for your features
+- [ ] Create development branches for your features
 - [ ] Use pull requests to merge finished features into main branch
 - [ ] Conduct code reviews